Pocahontas (1995 film): Casting

 In September 1992, Disney began casting actors for Pocahontas telling talent agents that they were particularly interested in Native American actors for the project.
 For the role of Pocahontas, Broadway actress-singer Judy Kuhn was hired to provide the singing voice for the eponymous character before Irene Bedard was cast.
 Kuhn explained "They said, 'You are going to do the dialogue unless we find a Native American actress whose singing voice matched yours.'
 I was cast before Irene, so it actually went backwards."
 Bedard herself was filming Lakota Woman: Siege at Wounded Knee (1994) where she was informed by the casting director that they were looking for someone to voice the title role.
 According to Bedard, she took a train to Buffalo, New York, where she walked in wearing a sundress and a straw hat, and read for the part.
 Back on the set of Lakota Woman, she learned that she was cast in the role.
 Michelle St. John had also auditioned for the role of Pocahontas, and was given the role of Nakoma after Bedard was cast.

 Mel Gibson was cast as English settler John Smith following a desire to make "something for my kids."
 In a notable contrast to previous voice actors for Disney animated features, Gibson provided the singing voice for his character, which the actor has described as the most difficult part of his role.

 Christian Bale auditioned for the role of Thomas.
 As he explained in an interview with Disney Adventures, "the directors played with Thomas being Irish and Scottish and younger than I am, so I had to raise my voice and do different accents.
 But the more we did it, the more he became like me–older and English."
 Richard White, the voice of Gaston in Beauty and the Beast, was supposed to voice Ratcliffe, but the crew was worried he might sound too much like Gaston, so he was replaced by his co-star David Ogden Stiers, who also voices Ratcliffe's dimwitted assistant Wiggins.
+Robbie Coltrane and Chris Barrie were brought in to read for Ratcliffe, while Goldberg wanted Hugh Laurie to play Wiggins.

 Russell Means was cast as Chief Powhatan, though he initially expressed displeasure with the script in that Native Americans addressed each other using proper names rather than the traditional "my father" or "my friend".
 Indigenous Canadian actor Gordon Tootoosis was also cast as the tribal medicine man Kekata.
 Throughout most of the production, the cast members performed their dialogue in separate recording sessions.